 ・Onegai shimasu (please)

-・...wa doko desu ka? (where is ….?)
+・...wa doko desu ka? (where is...?)

 ・Ikura desu ka? (how much is it?)

-We all have this vision of Japan being a country where you can get any electrical item you want, whenever you want it, but actually you will struggle to find a Japanese adapter that works with a Spanish or British plug – especially in the countryside or at 3am in Shibuya, Tokyo.
+We all have this vision of Japan as a country where you can get any electrical item you want, whenever you want it, but actually you will struggle to find a Japanese adapter that works with a Spanish or British plug – especially in the countryside or at 3 am in Shibuya, Tokyo.
 It is really something that none of us can live without.

-If you are coming from the United States or Canada, most electronics can be used as-are: Japan runs on a 100 volt current that keeps them happy.
+If you are coming from the United States or Canada, most electronics can be used as-are: Japan runs on a 100-volt current that keeps them happy.
 Be aware, however, that 3-prong outlets are not, for the most part, available in Japan and that you may want a slim adapter if bringing a laptop or other device.

-Finally, you may also wish to consider bringing a portable USB phone charger to keep your devices juiced when you’re on the go.
+Finally, you may also wish to consider bringing a portable USB power bank to keep your devices juiced when you’re on the go.
 If you do not yet have one, these are also available for reasonable prices at most convenience stores.

 5. Japan Rail Pass

-If you are more of a gung-ho traveller who just arrives in a country without planning your stay, then you might become a bit unstuck when you realize that a Japan Rail Pass is one of the most cost- and time-efficient ways to travel around the whole country.
+If you are more of a gung-ho traveler who arrives in a country without planning your stay, then you might become a bit unstuck when you realize that a Japan Rail Pass is one of the most cost- and time-efficient ways to travel around the whole country.
 The reason being the fact that you need to buy the pass before you arrive in Japan.

-Passes are sold as either one week, two week or three week tickets, and they allow you to use the Shinkansen to travel the whole length of the country, as well as all JR lines in Tokyo – plus the Narita Express train between Narita airport and Tokyo.
+Passes are sold as either one-week, two-week, or three-week tickets, and they allow you to use the Shinkansen to travel the whole length of the country, as well as all JR lines in Tokyo – plus the Narita Express train between Narita airport and Tokyo.

 6. Right clothes – and layers – for the weather

-It sounds like common sense to say that clothes are essential, but actually for Japan you have to think quite hard about weather and clothes.
+It sounds like common sense to say that clothes are essential, but actually, for Japan you have to think quite hard about weather and clothes.

 In the summer it is really hot, and in the winter it is quite cold.
 During the winter there can be heavy snow in the north but mild temperatures in the south.
 It can even be confusing if you are just staying in one place: for example, if you are in Tokyo when it is cold the obvious thing to do is dress warmly, but then you get on a train and you start to feel uncomfortably warm!